PranavRS18/Simple-CV-with-PyTorch/README.md

-# Computer Vision with PyTorch
+# Simple CV with PyTorch

 A Hub for Computer Vision Models built with the Deep Learning Framework, PyTorch.